NVIDIA/cutlass/README.md

 ![ALT](/media/images/gemm-hierarchy-with-epilogue-no-labels.png "Complete CUDA GEMM decomposition")

-# CUTLASS 1.0
+# CUTLASS 1.1

-_CUTLASS 1.0.1 - June 2018_
+_CUTLASS 1.1.0 - September 2018_

-CUTLASS 1.0 is a collection of CUDA C++ template abstractions for implementing high-performance matrix-multiplication (GEMM) at all levels and scales within CUDA.
+CUTLASS 1.1 is a collection of CUDA C++ template abstractions for implementing high-performance matrix-multiplication (GEMM) at all levels and scales within CUDA.
 It incorporates strategies for hierarchical decomposition and data movement similar to those used to implement cuBLAS.
 CUTLASS decomposes these "moving parts" into